Pure Tone Audiometry Explained

 The audiogram also aids in assessing the individual’s speech discrimination ability, which is essential for understanding their overall hearing function.
 This interpretation is a vital step in accurately diagnosing and managing hearing loss.

-Reading an Audiogram
+Reading a Pure Tone Audiogram

 Understanding an audiogram involves interpreting the information shown on the graph.
 The horizontal axis represents the range of frequencies, indicating different sound pitches.
 The vertical axis shows the hearing thresholds, which are the quietest sounds the person can hear at each frequency.
 The graph may also feature symbols or markers that denote the type and pattern of hearing loss.